 - Blood Buddies - Blood buddies is a phone-based peer support program.

-- American Cancer Society -(children and cancer) has an excellent range of information relating to childrfen.
+- Cancer Australia - (Children's cancer) has an excellent range of information relating to children.